Transactive Framework for Dynamic Energy Storage Allocation for Critical Load Management: System Description

 \section{System Description}

 Renewable based large distribution networks, with centralized battery storage \cite{shadmand2014multi}, consist of several small-scale microgrids geographically apart from each other, under the supervision of DSOs.
-We consider such a distributed framework constituting a TES, where the DSO can operate the network more efficiently than CES by utilising the ability of cooperation between the microgrids.
+We consider such a distributed framework constituting a TES, where the DSO can operate the network more efficiently than conventional one by utilising the ability of cooperation between the microgrids.
 Fig.~\ref{fig:tran_arch} shows the hierarchical architecture of the TES under consideration, which contains $N_m$ microgrids and a DSO which controls the energy transaction among the microgrids and dispatches the centralized battery units, based on the requirements, to maintain system reliability.
 Each microgrid has RES to supply its local demands.
-However, the uncertain nature of RES poses the risk of either power deficit, when generation is less than demand, or excess power that forces curtailment, when generation exceeds demand.
-In CES, this risk is minimized by using independent energy storage systems such as batteries for individual microgrid, thus requiring large ancillary battery energy storage systems (BESS) \cite{olatomiwa2016energy}.
-In contrast, a TES, as shown in Fig.~\ref{fig:tran_arch}, enables microgrids to share energy among each other in a controlled fashion to maintain demand-supply balance, where excess generation from one microgrid is utilized to minimize the deficit of another, instead of power curtailment, thus reducing the amount of BESS.
-DSO controls the energy transactions and the dispatch of batteries.
-A communication layer is used to transmit real-time power measurements of individual microgrid to aid the DSO for efficient resource allocation.
-To reduce the energy cost, the DSO needs to estimate optimal battery storage while ensuring that the load demands of the microgrids are met, irrespective of the irregularities of RES.
-In the subsequent sections we formally introduce the problem and provide a solution along with a comparison with CES.
+However, the uncertain nature of the RES poses the risk of either power deficit, when generation is less than the demand, or excess power that forces curtailment, when generation exceeds the demand.
+In CES, this risk is minimized by using independent energy storage systems such as batteries for individual microgrids \cite{faccio2018state}, thus requiring large ancillary battery energy storage systems (BESS) \cite{birnie2014optimal,olatomiwa2016energy, oh2020theoretical}.
+DSO controls the energy transactions and the dispatch of batteries when necessary.
+A communication layer is used to transmit the real-time power measurements of the net generation and demands of the individual microgrids to aid the DSO for efficient resource allocation.
+To reduce the energy cost, the DSO needs to estimate the optimal battery storage while ensuring that the load demands of the microgrids are met, irrespective of the irregularities of the renewable sources.
+In the subsequent sections we formally introduce the problem and provide a solution.